-The day moved peacefully as I delivered compost to chickens, gathered eggs, walked a backroad with friends, listened to birds, watched white smoke pour from chimneys, felt bitter cold mountain air on my cheek, shoveled snow from our driveway – only returning to the indoors to dive into the kitchen and make a beautiful homemade meal for my family.
+The day moved peacefully as I delivered compost to the chickens, gathered eggs, walked a backroad with friends watching white smoke pour from my neighbors’ chimneys.
+The cold mountain air on my cheek as I shoveled snow from our driveway – only returning to the indoors to dive into the kitchen and make a beautiful homemade meal for my family.

 These homemade capsules deliver a whole body experience that puts YOU in control of how much THC is delivered to your system.
 I like being in control when using cannabis and why I am excited to have this option available to share with you; one that is adapted from Fresh Toast.

 Plant a little seed, wait a little while, grow a little weed.

 Makes: 8-10 ounces

 10 ounces food-grade cacao butter* (I use this brand)

 14 grams cannabis

 1 heaping tablespoon sunflower lecithin (optional, enhances THC)

 Capsule machine (I use this one)